danchepkwony/xternWorkSample/README.md

 The data collected is limited.
 Google Maps API only allows for 60 results per query.
 I could only receive 60 results from nearby restaurants.
 I made separate queries for each type of activity, so there’s a decent amount of data collected on activities.
 However, those queries were still limited.

-The activity places collected using Google Map's API were not ideal.
-Ranking these places with rating with no respect given to the amount of user ratings led to misleading results.
-A "Vintage" White Castle building has 5 stars on Google with only 2 reviews.
-With more time, I would collect data on the amount of user reviews and other metrics to better decice place quality.

 With this data, we can now choose the best workspace.

 ## Results